If you’re familiar with Rootstrap, you’ve probably heard us talk about Roadmapping.

 We do this for two reasons.
 First, it’s a cheap way to do a “dry run” of building the app.
 Prototyping allows us to see firsthand what works well and what needs improvement within the app.
 We can get a true feel for the finished product, but we don’t have to spend the (often hundreds of thousands in) money for development.

 Second, a prototype allows us to bring the product to real users before we even begin the development process.
 With a clickable prototype, we’re able to have users interact with and give feedback on the product before we write a line of code.
 That’s incredibly powerful for making sure the final mobile app is truly ready to succeed in the marketplace.
-It allows us to make revisions to the design without spending money on coding – so when we do start full development, the product is ready for it.
+It allows us to make revisions on the design without spending money on coding – so when we do start full development, the product is ready for it.

 Step 4: Refine & Prep